 Typical investors in a securitisation include banks, fixed income managers, insurance companies (including life insurance companies), superannuation funds (such as KiwiSaver funds), hedge funds and government agencies.
 Any restrictions on these investments will depend on the rules of the particular entity, such as statutory requirements, constitutional documents and/or investment policies.

-Prior to the COVID-19 pandemic, term-out securitisations were becoming more frequent, albeit they were still a small proportion of the NZ securitisation market relative to warehouse securitisations.
+With the advent of the COVID-19 pandemic, there was only a limited number of term-out securitisations in 2020.
+However, 2021 saw an increase in term-out securitisations (including a number of new issuers), albeit they were still a small proportion of the NZ securitisation market relative to warehouse securitisations.
 Other than registered banks' internal RMBS and covered bond programmes, the New Zealand market is dominated by warehouse securitisations.

-Please see the description in 1.1 Insolvency Laws, 1.2 Special-Purpose Entities and 1.3 Transfer of Financial Assets regarding the use of trusts, trustee companies, trust managers and true sale.
+Please see the descriptions in 1.1 Insolvency Laws, 1.2 Special-Purpose Entities and 1.3 Transfer of Financial Assets regarding the use of trusts, trustee companies, trust managers and true sale.

 Warranties vary, depending on the role of the party that is giving the relevant warranties.